 (c) serial (registration) number

-(e) if necessary, approval visas and the seal of a general educational organization (for example, a local act defining the annual calendar study schedule must have an approval visa with a local government, subparagraph 8, clause 2, article 32 of the Law of the Russian Federation "On Education").
+(e) in necessary cases, approval visas and the seal of a general education organization (for example, a local act defining the annual calendar educational schedule must have an approval visa with the local government body, subparagraph 8 of paragraph 2 of Article 32 of the Law of the Russian Federation “On Education”).

-At the same time, it should be noted that at present there are no mandatory requirements for the execution of local acts.
-Requirements of GOST R 6.30-2003 “Unified Documentation Systems.
+It should be noted that currently there are no mandatory requirements for the execution of local acts.
+Requirements GOST R 6.30-2003 “Unified documentation systems.
 Unified system of organizational and administrative documentation.
-Requirements for paperwork” are recommended.
+Requirements for registration of documents" are recommended.

-2. The local act of an educational organization is based on legislation in the broad sense of the word, that is, not only on federal laws and laws of the subject of the Russian Federation, but also on by-laws.
-First of all, any local act must comply with the Law of the Russian Federation "On Education", as well as the model regulation on an educational organization of the appropriate type and type.
-In addition, it must be remembered that legal support activities of an educational organization is multi-level.
+2. The local act of an educational organization is based on legislation in the broad sense of the word, i.e. not only on federal laws and laws of the constituent entities of the Russian Federation, but also on by-laws.
+First of all, any local act must comply with the Law of the Russian Federation “On Education”, as well as the standard regulations on an educational organization of the corresponding type and type.
+In addition, it must be remembered that legal support The activities of an educational organization are multi-level.
 The activities of an educational organization are regulated by federal regulations and regulations of the authorities of the constituent entities of the Russian Federation.
 In addition, some issues of the activities of municipal educational institutions can be regulated at the local level, in accordance with the competence of local governments.

 What are local regulations?